krasimir/riew/README.md

 > `fork(routine, ...routineArgs)`

-Like [call](https://github.com/krasimir/riew#call) but it's not blocking.
+Like [call](https://github.com/krasimir/riew#call) but it's not pausing the main routine.
 Meant to be used only inside a routine.

 * `routine` (`Generator`, required) - a generator function
 * `routineArgs` (`Any`, optional) - any optional arguments that come as arguments to our generator.